rminehan/sandstone-scala-training/12_list/slides2.md

 # Scala 3

-Has advanced language features that make it easier encode ADT's
+Has advanced language features that make it easier to encode ADT's

 ---